 On January 28, 2016 I attempted to capture the burned ruins and make a 3d model using the photogrammetry process.
 I was interested in the parallel visual vocabulary that was happening between original scans done with a Kinect in 2013 and these newer charred ruins.

-I curate and research for the Carter Sparks Archive at www.cartersparks.org, where my interest in Sparks’ work stems from living in and working on two of his contemporary designed houses in Sacramento.
-My wife and I found these houses somewhat maltreated and immediately set to work restoring them to their original intent.
+I curate and research for the Carter Sparks Archive at www.cartersparks.org, where my interest in Sparks’ work stems from living in and rehabilitating two of his contemporary designed houses in Sacramento.
 The archive work begin in earnest researching what the original finishes and details of these houses may have been.

 By 2013, the Archive had discovered and documented about 50 of Sparks’ custom work for individual clients (Sparks also designed contemporary tract homes for the Streng Brothers who built nearly 4000 of them in the Sacramento area).
 Of these custom works, a general trajectory of design considerations began to emerge if one looked through the timeline.
 Upon seeing the snapshots Mr. Cassady had emailed me, it was clear that this was a special house, as few of Sparks’ many designs even approached this level of expression.